Kiliantae/Master-Thesis/README.md

 # Thesis
-You can find the whole thesis [here](https://github.com/Kiliantae/Master-Thesis/blob/main/Masterthesis.pdf).
+You can find the whole thesis [here](https://github.com/Kiliantae/Master-Thesis/blob/main/Masterthesis.pdf). \\
-All code that we used for the thesis is available in this repository.
+All code that I used for the thesis is available in this repository.